 Our results show – as expected – that the performance of all assemblers depends on the absolute coverage of the individual genomes.
 Interestingly, however, we see that the qualities of the individual assemblies is also affected by the relative ratios with which the two organisms are present in the sequence data.
 In particular, standard de Bruijn Graph methods appear particularly sensitive to uneven coverage ratios.
 We furthermore show that the common procedure of assembly parameter choice using the maximization of the assembly N50 value as objective is not advisable for eukaryotic species mixtures.
 In extreme cases this strategy can lead to the preclusion of an entire genome from the assembly.

 On this basis we have begun investigating the metagenome of Lasallia pustulata using a combined approach of Illumina short read and PacBio long read sequencing.
 From this data we have assembled the genome of the mycobiont, a major fraction of the algal genome – which appears underrepresented in the metagenome -, as well as partial genomes from the microbiome that is associated with this lichen.
 In particular the high quality draft genome (N50: 1.5 Mbp) of the fungus L. pustulata represents a relevant addition to the clade of the Lecanoromycetes, for which so far very little genomic data is available.
-Integrating this data with genome sequences of closely related non-lichenizing fungi facilitates now a high resolution analysis of how lichenization affects genome evolution.
+Integrating this data with genome sequences of closely related non-lichenizing fungi now facilitates a high resolution analysis of how lichenization affects genome evolution.
 In particular, we discuss lineage-specific gene loss and changes in the mode of selection in lichenizing vs. non-lichenizing fungi.